Quantum fields in boson star spacetime: Model

 The ghost fields satisfy the same equation of motion as the physical fields, though they have different masses.
 In particular, the quantum fluctuations of their stress tensors are static and spherically symmetric.
 Because the physical fields already account for the entire classical part in \eref{eq:stressCQ}, we set the expectation values of the ghost fields in the coherent state to be

-which implies that these heavy fields are not excited and contribute only the quantum fluctuations; their job is solely to remove the UV divergences.
+which implies that these heavy fields are not excited and contribute only the quantum fluctuations; their job is solely to remove the ultraviolet divergences.

 Among the various available regularization schemes, the Pauli-Villars method has several advantages.
 First, it preserves diffeomorphism invariance explicitly, because the modification is applied at the level of the Lagrangian.
 This is not the case for some methods, for example normal ordering, though simple, is not a good way to explore curved spacetime effects.
 Second, it does the regularization mode by mode, which is highly suitable for numerical calculation when analytic techniques are not feasible.
 Third, it can be readily used in generic spacetimes, even if they are dynamical.
+Finally, it is worth emphasizing that different regularization schemes could also be used, and equivalent physical results should be obtained.